mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 * **bcftools:** [bcftools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://academic.oup.com/bioinformatics/article/27/21/2987/217423)) is a fast and versatile tool for the manipulation and filtering of variant data in VCF format.
 Downloads and instructions for installation on Mac OS X and Linux are available at the [HTSlib download webpage](http://www.htslib.org/download/).
 Installation on Windows is apparently not possible.
 If you should fail to install bcftools, you could skip the optional [SNP filtering](#filtering) steps in the first part of the tutorial and still run the SVDQuartets analysis.

-* **vcftools:** Similar to bcftools, [vcftools](https://vcftools.github.io/downloads.html) ([Danecek et al. 2011](https://academic.oup.com/bioinformatics/article/27/15/2156/402296)) is a program for the manipulation of files in VCF format. vcftools is generally slower than bcftools and is increasingly being replaced by it.
-Nevertheless, some functions that are available in vcftools have not yet been implemented in bcftools; therefore vcftools will also be used in this tutorial.
-Download files and installation instructions can be found at the [vcftools download webpage](https://vcftools.github.io/downloads.html).
-Like the bcftools installation, installing vcftools is not absolutely required for this tutorial because you could skip the [SNP filtering](#filtering) part of the tutorial.

 <a name="filtering"></a>
 ## SNP filtering

 The dataset of SNP variation for the above-listed 28 individuals of 14 Lake Tanganyika cichlid species is stored in in compressed variant-call format (VCF) in file [`NC_031969.f5.sub1.vcf.gz`](data/NC_031969.f5.sub1.vcf.gz).
-To identify the SNPs most suitable for phylogenetic analysis, we will filter the information from this file with the programs bcftools and vcftools.
+To identify the SNPs most suitable for phylogenetic analysis, we will filter the information from this file with the program bcftools.
 If you failed to install one or both of these tools, you could skip the commands in this part of the tutorial and continue with [Species-tree inference with SVDQuartets](#svdquartets).

 * Download the file [`NC_031969.f5.sub1.vcf.gz`](data/NC_031969.f5.sub1.vcf.gz) (24 MB) to your analysis directory without uncompressing it yet.